Practice Area

 For most people, the opportunity to exclude the gain on the sale of their home is the biggest tax exclusion of their lifetime.
-But this income tax exclusion can be lost if you give away your home to someone else!
+But this income tax exclusion can be lost if you transfer your home to someone else!
 Careful planning includes advising you and your family about unexpected mistakes and problems involving taxation and the transfer of your home.
+Risks you must consider BEFORE transferring ownership of your home.

 §121 of the Internal Revenue Code is the authority for the principal residence exclusion.
 This law excludes: